Codeup-NLP-Project/NLP-Project/README.md

 > - Build a script that will find, then scrape the README files from Github.
 > - Prepare, explore and clean the data so that it can be input into modeling.
 > - Utilizie Term Frequence (TF) Inverse Document Frequency (IDF) and a combination of the two features to assist with the modeling.
-> - Document all these steps throughly.
+> - Document all these steps thoroughly.

 <a name='audience'></a>
 ### Audience